Threads of Learning

 2. Attending to Diversity

 Diversity is defined as “those human differences that are noticed and deemed to matter within specific social structures, becoming matters of power inequalities” (Beagan, 2015, p.273).
 This means diversity is not ‘natural’ and given; it is produced through social relations and varies depending on one’s point of view.
 As occupational therapists, attending to diversity involves expanding beyond over-simplified notions of diversity in relation to ethnicity or culture toward recognizing a wide-range of intersecting differences that reflect taken-for-granted social hierarchies.
-These value-laden hierarchies contribute to inequities in relation to occupational opportunities and engagement, health & well-being, and life chances.
+(Grenier, Zafran, & Roy, 2020).
+These value-laden hierarchies contribute to inequities in relation to occupational possibilities, health and well-being, and life chances.
 Attending to diversity involves setting aside assumptions that locate the ‘problem’ of diversity at the level of individuals.
-Instead, occupation-focused practice, teaching and research should incorporate recognition of the ways that human difference is socially and politically organized in ways that benefit particular groups and marginalize or disadvantage others on the basis of difference.
+Instead, occupation-focused practice, teaching and research should incorporate recognition of the ways that human difference is socially and politically organized in ways that benefit particular groups and marginalize or disadvantage others on the basis of difference (Trentham, Cockburn, Cameron, & Iwama, 2007).
+Understanding diversity as an idea that is produced through social relations, rather than a trait located within individuals, opens opportunities for learners to think more broadly about the transformative power of occupation and related values that inform our School’s vision and mission.

 3. Applying Critical Perspectives to Occupation